LiskArchive/lisk-explorer/README.md

 # Lisk Explorer

 Lisk Explorer is a blockchain explorer designed for interaction with Lisk network.
-It is a part of Lisk ecosystem
+It is a part of [Lisk Ecosystem](https://lisk.io), a blockchain platform based on DPoS consensus protocol.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)